zorael/kameloso/README.md

 #### Certain commands require higher permissions

 Some functionality, such as setting the channel title or currently played game, require credentials with the permissions of the channel owner (broadcaster).
-As such, if you want to use such commands, you will need to generate OAuth authorisation tokens for **your main account** separately, much as you generated some for the bot account.
-This will request keys from Twitch with more permissions, and the authorisation browser page should reflect this.
+As such, if you want to use such commands, you will need to generate an OAuth authorisation token for **your main account** separately, much as you generated one for the bot account.
+This will request a token from Twitch with more permissions, and the authorisation browser page should reflect this.

 ```shell
 $ kameloso --set twitch.superKeygen
 ```

-> Mind that you need to be logged in as your main account while doing this, or the tokens generated will be for the wrong channel.
+> Mind that you need to be logged in as your main account while doing this, or the token obtained will be for the wrong channel.

 ## Further help